 Eddie sent a demo tape of four songs to ATV, with "Hit Me With Your Best Shot" as the last song.
 ATV signed him and flew him to Los Angeles so they could record some of the songs and pitch them to various artists.
 Of the songs on the tape, Eddie was most excited about "Hit Me," but ATV hated it.
 Says Eddie: "That was my introduction to the music business.
 It took weeks and weeks to convince them to demo it, and once we did demo it they hated it so much they actually erased the master recordings.
 I was supposed to be there for a number of weeks, but because of all this back and forth about 'Best Shot,' I ended up being there for months.
 I was about to get on a plane to go back to Toronto and I was so dejected that my favorite song had been recorded and then erased.
 The engineer, John Rhys, invited me to dinner the last night to cheer me up and at dinner he passed me over a little cassette and said, 'They told me to erase the song and I had to because they're my biggest client, but I made one copy of the song for you because I knew how much you loved the song.'
 When I got back to Toronto, ATV had just hired a new guy in New York named Marv Goodman.
 He was working at Chrysalis but he was going to leave and go to ATV, but while he was still at Chrysalis for the last couple of weeks he was listening to material he'd be working with at ATV so I sent him 'Hit Me.'
 Sure enough, he liked it and kept playing it over and over again.
 The story I heard was that Pat Benatar took a meeting in the office next door, heard it through the wall, got excited about it and that's how she heard 'Hit Me With Your Best Shot.'"

-This was written from a male standpoint, with the lyric "Before I put another notch in your lipstick case."
-When male bands cover this, they sometimes sing the line as "Put another notch in my guitar case."
+The song was written from a male standpoint, with the lyric "Before I put another notch in your lipstick case."
+When male bands cover it, they sometimes sing the line as "Put another notch in my guitar case."
 This was the only line Benatar changed when she recorded it, changing your to my.

-Eddie Schwartz explained in our interview: "The song is laden with sexual innuendo, but at the core is a song about self confidence.
+"Hit Me With Your Best Shot" can be interpreted as a song about a one-night-stand, but that's not what its writer had in mind.
+Eddie Schwartz told Songfacts: "The song is laden with sexual innuendo, but at the core is a song about self confidence.
 It's a song saying 'no matter what you throw at me, I can handle it, I can play in your league.'"

-This was a big hit when Aerobics was catching on in America.
-It was often played in the classes.
-Benatar's colorful fashion choices were often emulated in these aerobics classes.
+This song was a big hit when aerobics was catching on in America; it was often played in the classes.
+Benatar's colorful fashion choices were often emulated in these classes.

 In 1984, Benatar had an interesting exchange with Songwriter Connection magazine regarding this song.
 Responding to a question about standing behind what she sings, Benatar said: "There's very few songs where I let lyrics go.
 I mean, there's times when I let lyrics go because the rest of the song is fine.
 But, most of the time, I'm real meticulous with the lyrics because I gotta sing them.
 There were certain parts of that song ('Hit Me With Your Best Shot') that I liked, but most of it that I've sort of outgrown.
 I mean, it's so hard to sing, 'you're a real tough cookie.'